 - Hotels in Tally, and anywhere within a thirty-mile mile radius, will sell out in minutes for this weekend.

 - Prices will be jacked up tremendously (as they are for all football weekends), but it never hurts to remain hopeful that there will be some fabulous deal and.
 This does not mean that it is not worth it for at least one of your four years.
 It is truly a very fun weekend.

 - Staying too far from campus can be an Uber nightmare because the traffic and parking will out-do Manhattan during rush hour.

 Perhaps this hasn’t given you a positive outlook as to what to expect for Family Weekend, which is the weekend of October 16, 2020.
 It is my goal to prepare, as well as caution.
-It is a wonderful weekend where you truly get the opportunity to see your student in their new role/home/independence.
+It is a wonderful weekend where you truly get the opportunity to see your students in their new role/home/independence.
 It feels great to have them march you around campus and introduce you to new friends with confidence.

 What to do

-There is so much going on during Parents Weekend, but to be honest, other than joining in football pre-gaming, the football game and an occasional visit to the circus; we have never participated in all there is to offer.
-The schedule of activities includes performances by the FSU Flying High Circus – buy those tickets early because they do sell out.
+There is so much going on during Parents Weekend, but to be honest, other than joining in football pre-gaming, the football game, and an occasional visit to the circus; we have never participated in all there is to offer.
+The schedule of activities usually include performances by the FSU Flying High Circus – buy those tickets early because they do sell out.
 Getting to the circus is on our bucket list, so try to get there at least once during your four years in Tally.
 You may also want to experience dinner in 1851: FSU’s newest dining hall, Saturday Brunch, as well as a Fun Run/Walk.
 For more information and to register for Parents Weekend, visit.
 There are a dozen or so other things to do from bowling to pot painting as well.
 If your son/daughter is a member of a fraternity/sorority there will probably be events to attend throughout the weekend at their respective houses too.
 This year, however, most of these events, including the Flying High Circus Performances, Friday Evening Picnic/BBQ, Saturday Tailgate Brunch, and the Family Weekend 5K Fun Run are cancelled for health and safety reasons.
 FSU is hopeful to reschedule these events in the spring.

 Where to eat